Enkidu-6/tor-ddos/README.md

 We let tor-authorities and snowflake do what they need to do.

+We throttle the connection of abusive IP addresses to 1 per minute after letting the first 5 connections request through.
+This will prevent your conntrack table to get flooded at a very high rate at once and gives your system time to process and add them to the block list gradually while they wait.
+It also to a certain point protect you from SYN flood attacks.

 keep track of connections in a file named tor-ddos which will reside in /proc/net/xt_recent/

 Add IP addresses that try connecting to us at a rate of 3 per second or 4 in 3.5 seconds, whichever comes first (persec).

-Add IP addresses that try to create more than 2 connections at a time to our ORPort to a list (tor-ddos).
+Add IP addresses that try to create more than 4 connections at a time to our ORPort to a list (tor-ddos).

-Dropping any attempt to connect to ORPort if they already have two.
+Dropping any attempt to connect to ORPort if they already have 4, whether they are in the block list or not.

 Dropping any attempt from those in our per second list